balar2004/DS-Python-Module-4/SEB - ARITHMETIC CALCULATION USING CLASS.md

-# Ex.No:4E SEB - PET MOVEMENT
+# Ex.No:4E SEB - ARITHMETIC CALCULATION USING CLASS

 ## AIM
 To Create a class named pet and method named move which will print the given animal is moving